vikejs/vike/README.md

 pages/HELLO.page.js               /hello           (Mapping is done lower case)
 ```

+In the above example, the common ancestor directory, which `vite-plugin-ssr` considers the routing root, is `pages/`.
-The `pages/` directory is optional and you can save your `.page.js` files wherever you want.
+It doesn't have to be `pages/` and you can save your `.page.js` files wherever you want.
+For example:

 ```
 FILESYSTEM                        URL